Medically reviewed by Drugs.com. Last updated on Sep 29, 2021.

 The optic nerve is a bundle of nerve fibers that serves as the communication cable between your eyes and your brain.
+The nerve fibers have a special coating called myelin.

 Optic neuritis usually affects one eye.
 Symptoms might include: